Global Israel Initiative

 Why is the GII an effective strategy for Israel vis-à-vis China?

-Therefore, one can expect that closer Israeli ties with major countries in China’s immediate neighborhood – the Indo-Pacific – will draw not only Chinese attention but might persuade China to adjust its approach towards Israel once again.
-The GII aims to draw Indo-Pacific countries into collaboration with Israel and other Middle East countries, collectively in various formats.
-In turn, this will likely serve to reinforce the view of Israel as a winner, leading to a more positive attitude towards Israel in Beijing.
+Israel has already proven that when it expands its partnerships – and particularly in areas of strategic interest for China – Israel earns China’s respect as a winner.
+While at first China was negatively predisposed towards the Abraham Accords (2020/2021), when it realized that the Accords were leading to meaningful and durable outcomes (2021/2022), it changed its tone and sought to improve relations with Israel.
+China began reducing its harsh anti-Israel after Israel’s Fall 2024 significant military and operational successes in the wars with Hamas and Hezbollah.
+This led Beijing, in early 2025, to begin efforts to repair damaged relations with Israel.
+Similarly, one can expect that closer Israeli ties with major countries in China’s immediate neighborhood – the Indo-Pacific – will draw not only Chinese attention, but might persuade China to shift its approach towards Israel.
+The GII’s aim to draw Indo-Pacific countries into collaboration with Israel and other Middle East countries, collectively in various formats, will likely serve to reinforce the view of Israel as a winner, leading to a more positive attitude towards Israel in Beijing.

 Why is the GII an effective strategy for Israel in the context of the U.S.-China rivalry?